Iyouboushi/mIRC-BattleArena/battlearena/documentation/README.txt

 you log into the game (using !id).
 Login Points accumulate every day and do not go away until they have been spent.

+* Added the SPIRIT OF THE HERO buff
+Are you tired of not being able to do anything in battle because your friends are fighting in battle levels that are way higher than your own?
+Well, never fear.
+With the Spirit of the Hero buff it will automatically set you somewhat close to the current battle level allowing you to participate!
+The trade off is that you will receive a little bit less orbs at the end of battle compared to the others.

 Changes:
 - Changed the !augment commands to work in private or channel.